 Our concern is to relieve poverty in the long run, not just in the immediate future.
 Our funds are best invested in developing skills, and enabling people to solve their own problems.
 Project development is shared between IVDT, our Indian partners and the community.
 In this way the work is most likely to be effective.
 Our projects are designed for sustainability, socially to discourage long-term dependency, and environmentally as well.

-MANGRO is a community-based project in Kendrapara, Orissa, restoring and replanting the coastal mangro plants which are essential to preventing costal erosion.
-Over fifty villages are involved.
+MANGRO is a community-based project in Kendrapara, Odisha, restoring and replanting the coastal mangro plants which are essential to preventing costal erosion.
+Over sixty villages are involved.
 Tree nurseries generate new mangro plants which are planted out thus helping protect the villages against the consequences of climate change.
 As well as mangro plants, the nurseries develop saplings of fruit trees helping improve the diet and the economic position of the villagers.
 We also carry out environmental education in the community and in schools (EIEIO).